CHAPTER 2

 SPREADSHEETS

-This chapter introduces the student to what Spreadsheets are, the components, application areas and the practical usage.
+This chapter introduces the student to what spreadsheets are, their components, application areas, and practical usage.

 2.0 Definition of Spreadsheets

 A spreadsheet is a grid that organizes data into columns and rows.
 Spreadsheets make it easy to display information, and people can insert formulas to work with the data.
 The columns are marked by letters and the rows are marked by numbers.
-For example column A, B, C beyond letter 26 i.e Z, the columns are marked as AA, AB etcetera.
-The intersection of a row and a column is often known as a cell.
-Each cell has a name known a cell reference.
+For example, columns A, B, C; beyond letter 26 (i.e., Z), the columns are marked as AA, AB, etc. The intersection of a row and a column is often known as a cell.
+Each cell has a name known as a cell reference.
 Each cell is named by the column and the row in which the cell falls under.
 For example, Cell A3 means that it is on column A and row 3.
-The cell where the cursor is placed operations is known as an Active cell.
+The cell where the cursor is placed for operations is known as the active cell.

 2.1 Components of a Spreadsheet

-A spreadsheet is made up of three key components.
-These are: worksheet, database and graphs.
+A spreadsheet is made up of three key components: worksheet, database, and graphs.

 2.1.1 Worksheet

 A spreadsheet is made up of many worksheets as shown above in the sheet tab.
-The total sum of all the worksheets, make up a workbook.
+The total sum of all the worksheets makes up a workbook.
 The figure above is a workbook.
 Each of these worksheets may hold different sets of information.
 You can add as many worksheets as you wish in a workbook.

 2.1.2 Database